Taira no Tokuko: Consort of an emperor

-In 1172, Tokuko was married to Shirakawa's fourth and only surviving son, Emperor Takakura.
+In 1172, Tokuko was married to Go-Shirakawa's fourth and only surviving son, Emperor Takakura.
 Takakura was also her first cousin as both their mothers were half-sisters.
-The wedding was an arranged one, as to cement the alliance between the two co-fathers-in-law; Shirakawa sponsored Kiyomori's rise as Chancellor of the Realm, while Kiyomori provided military and financial support to Shirakawa.
+The wedding was an arranged one, as to cement the alliance between the two co-fathers-in-law; Go-Shirakawa sponsored Kiyomori's rise as Chancellor of the Realm, while Kiyomori provided military and financial support to Go-Shirakawa.

 Tokuko and Takakura's son, Prince Tokihito, was born in 1178.
 Just a year later, Kiyomori launched a coup d'état, sacking his political rivals from their posts, banishing them, and replacing them with his allies and clansmen.
-He even had Shirakawa imprisoned; at this point they fallen out of their political alliance.
+He even had Go-Shirakawa imprisoned; at this point they had fallen out of their political alliance.

 In 1180, Emperor Takakura was forced to abdicate by Kiyomori; Prince Tokihito ascended the throne as Emperor Antoku.
 Now an empress dowager, Tokuko received the name Kenrei-mon In.
 In this period, the names of the several gates in the walls surrounding the imperial grounds refer not only to the wall-openings themselves; these names were also used to refer indirectly to a nearby residence of an empress whose husband had abdicated, or as an indirect way of referring to an empress dowager herself.
 For example, Kenrei-mon In (建礼門院), whose official home, after the abdication and death of Emperor Takakura, was located near the Kenrei Gate.